Quizzes Best Practices

 To learn more, please see the Canvas community page.

-- Institute an honor code with your students.
+• Institute an honor code with your students.
 Add a True/False question at the end "I swear on my honor that I have neither given nor received aid on this exam."

-- Do not curve exams since it may be an unfair advantage over students who follow academic integrity.
+• Do not curve exams since it may be an unfair advantage over students who follow academic integrity.

 NOTE: If you want students to see Quiz results (answers) after they/everyone takes the quiz...you need to choose the "results" settings before anyone takes it.
 You cannot change these settings after.
-Then use the Manual Grading Policy to hide the grade/results until you Post. - Time limit gives the students a set amount of time to answer the questions.
-An open-book exam would be harder if unprepared.
-Learn more about Quiz Options / New Quiz Settings.
-The difference between Quiz & New Quiz.
+Then use the Manual Grading Policy to hide the grade/results until you Post

-- Only let students see their quiz responses (quiz settings) after a set date or their last attempt.
+• Only let students see their quiz responses (quiz settings) after a set date or their last attempt.

-How to Create a Randomized Quiz with Question Banks.
+video How to Create a Randomized Quiz with Question Banks.

-- Provide DRC students the additional time they need to take the exam: Quiz & New Quiz.
+• Provide DRC students the additional time they need to take the exam: Quiz & New Quiz

-- You can also choose to hide the correct answers.
+• You can also choose to hide the correct answers.
 An office hour can be created to discuss quiz results if needed.

 Secure Settings for Quizzes and Grades